ronthekiehn/Goodreads/README.md

 # Goodreads
-Chrome extension that generates a review consensus
+Chrome extension that generates a review consensus.
+Uses node.js on Vercel with the Gemini SDK to generate the summaries.